DEADLINE FOR ABSTRACT SUBMISSION: Monday April 6th, 2020.

 The Society for Caribbean Studies Postgraduate Caribbean Network invites submissions of abstracts of not more than 250 words for research papers on the Hispanic, Francophone, Dutch and Anglophone Caribbean and their diasporas for its annual postgraduate conference.
 We welcome abstracts from postgraduates at various stages of their research, whose research concerns any aspect of Caribbean Studies.
 We also welcome proposals for complete panels, which should consist of a minimum of 3 and a maximum of 4 presenters.
 Those selected for the conference will be invited to give a 15-minute presentation.
-Abstracts should be submitted along with a bio of not more than 150 words by Friday 8th February 2019.
+Abstracts should be submitted along with a bio of not more than 150 words by Monday, April 6, 2020 with the heading “SCS Postgraduate Conference”.
 Proposals received after the deadline will not be considered.

 We intend this to be an opportunity for delegates to share and receive feedback on their work in a friendly and informal setting.